-NOTE: The student's EVET course maybe part of the units necessary to successfully complete Year 11/HSC requirements.
+NOTE: The student's EVET course may be part of the units necessary to successfully complete Year 11/HSC requirements.

-Remember the school's EVET co-ordinator (Careers Adviser) is the first contact for any problems associated with TAFE Delivered VET course.
+Remember the school's EVET coordinator (careers adviser) is the first contact for any problems associated with TAFE Delivered VET courses.